computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 Implementing the baseline will score you a B, but why not try and see if you can do better?
 You might try experimenting with different features, for example:
 - What if you reduce or increase `D` in the baseline implementation?
 - Does it help to change the window `W` used to extract contexts?
-- Play around with the feature weighting -- instead of raw counts, would it help to use PMI or TF-IDF?
+- Play around with the feature weighting -- instead of raw counts, would it help to use PPMI or TF-IDF?
 - Try a different clustering algorithm that's included with the [scikit-learn clustering package](http://scikit-learn.org/stable/modules/clustering.html), or implement your own.
 - What if you include additional types of features, like paraphrases in the [Paraphrase Database](http://www.paraphrase.org) or the part-of-speech of context words?